ltbringer/fastest/README.md

 ## How to make best use of Fastest
  1. Keep your `functions` light:
-    - Be paranoid about separations of concern.
+    - Be paranoid about separation of concerns.
     - Too many conditions are a hint that you might need another function.
-    - Complex loops and if else are not scalable code, a single mistake would take that tower down and feature additions would involve someone going through that brain-teaser.
+    - Complex loops and `if-else` are not scalable code, a single mistake would take that tower down and feature additions would involve someone going through that brain-teaser.
  2. Use libraries but wrap them with your own functions.
-Like: Use `requests` or the inevitable database? wrap them with your own functions anyway.
+Like: Use `requests` or the inevitable database? wrap them with your own functions.
     - Helps with adding customizations in one place (configuring things like base url, and similar configs)
     - Helps mocking so that entire code-base can be unit tested.
- 3. Docstrings may get outdated if your work pace is faster, but adding examples now would help you create tests which prevents your descriptions from going stale, either the tests fail and the description is outdated else everything is good.
+ 3. Docstrings may get outdated if your work pace is fast enough to maintain quality documentation, but adding examples now would help you create tests which prevents your descriptions from going stale, **either the tests fail AND the description is outdated OR else everything is fine**.

 ## Fun facts
  1. Fastest uses itself for its nearly automated tests and documentation.